Winter star party set for Saturday

 A winter star party will be offered by the Klamath County Museum Saturday, Feb.
-6, on Lower Lake Road south of Klamath Falls.
+6 on Lower Lake Road south of Klamath Falls, according to a news release.

-“We’re looking forward to getting views of some beautiful constellations that can only be seen in winter,” said museum manager Todd Kepple.
+“We’re looking forward to getting views of some beautiful constellations that can only be seen in winter,” said Klamath County Museum Manager Todd Kepple.
 “The weather forecast looks promising for a cool but clear weekend.”

 The free astronomy event will be held at Sukraw Farms, 1800 Lower Klamath Lake Road.
 To reach the site, turn from Cross Road onto Lower Klamath Lake Road, and drive 3.75 miles.
 Signs will mark the site.